selimsevencan/cv/index.md

 - Tried my own startup for a brief time
 - Recently became a full stack web developer for 2+ years (react, nodejs)
 - Before all i was a Flash developer when it used to be cool.
+- See below for code examples, open source personal projects.

 ## Currently